imagineLife/big-site/content/k8s/in-depth/docker-security.md

     - name: alpine
       image: alpine
       command: ["sleep", "200000"]
       # THIS! sibline of container args lines
+      # security at the container level
       securityContext:
-        # set user ID on the pod
         runAsUser: 1000
         # AND the container-level can include specific capability deets
         capabilities: